 Better component status overview.
 The site status.scijava.org is a developer-oriented view of the status of every component in the SciJava Bill of Materials, especially components built on pom-scijava.
 I am expanding the scope of the component table to include a summary of support requests, issues, pull requests, etc., per component, in a way that will foster accountability for the people maintaining each component.

 Community Mondays.
-In the meantime, starting in 2022, I am personally focusing every Monday on answering support questions.
+In the meantime, I am personally focusing every Monday on answering support questions.
 I can’t keep up with everything, but I can try to make some small impact by responding to as many requests as I can.
 Unfortunately, until the status.scijava.org work is complete, I won’t always succeed in prioritizing items in a fair order, but I’m doing my best.
-And once the component table is upgraded, I will switch to a daily rather than weekly support workflow.

 What is Curtis working on?

-- [Winter 2021] (with Gabriel Selzer and Mark Hiner) SciJava Ops + ImageJ Ops2 (roadmap), including JPMS/Jigsaw modularization and migration of SciJava foundational libraries to Java 11.
+- (with Mark Hiner and Gabriel Selzer) SciJava Ops + ImageJ Ops2 (roadmap), including JPMS/Jigsaw modularization and migration of SciJava foundational libraries to Java 11.

 - GitHub issue reporting plugin.
 The Fiji BugZilla and ImageJ Trac are now static content only.
 The Report a Bug plugin needs to send reports to GitHub instead. (scijava/scijava-plugins-issues-github)